 Step 3 - Buying Methods

-When you're buying goods and services for the university, it's helpful to know the buying methods that are available to you and when it's appropriate to use them.
+When planning to buy goods and services for the University, it's helpful to know the buying methods that are available to you and when it's appropriate to use them.

 Goods and Services